slremy/aiforpublichealth.github.io/index.md

 ---
 # AI for Social Good at IJCAI 2020

-**Update: In light of the postment of the IJCAI conference, two events will be held.
+**Update: In light of the postponement of the IJCAI conference, two events will be held.
 First, a workshop on AI for Social Good (independent of IJCAI) in mid-July 2020.
 Second, a workshop at the IJCAI conference, whenever IJCAI is held.
 The submission deadline for the summer workshop is extended to May 29.
 Additional details will be available soon.**

 Artificial intelligence is poised to play an increasingly large role in societies across the world.
 Accordingly, there is a growing interest in ensuring that AI is used in a responsible and beneficial manner.
 A range of perspectives and contributions are needed, spanning the full spectrum from fundamental research to sustained deployments.